littlehorse-enterprises/lh-quickstart-java/README.md

 lhctl get wfSpec quickstart
 ```

-Now, go to your dashboard in your browser (`http://localhost:8080`) and refresh the page.
+Now, go to your dashboard in your browser (`http://localhost:8080`).
 Click on the `quickstart` WfSpec.
 You should see something that looks like a flow-chart.
 That is your Workflow Specification!

 ## Run Workflow